leohori/HuaweiCloud-CCE-Awake-Hibernate/README.md

 PROJECT_ID : Project Id of your Huawei Cloud account CLUSTER_ID : Cluster Id of the CCE cluster you want to awake/hibernate
 ```

-## Description

-The Python Scripts allows to Awake and Hibernate a CCE cluster (Master and Workers Nodes) in a particular Project/Region.

 ## Execution